wn-doolittle/caliper-spec/guides/implementation-guide.md

 Please refer to the [revision history](#revision-history) below for more information about revisions to this document.

-To review the use case collection that drove the development of this specification, please refer to the use cases section in [[EXAMPLE10]].
+As an informative resource it does not include any normative requirements.
+Occurrences in this document of terms such as MAY, MUST, MUST NOT, SHOULD or RECOMMENDED have no impact on the conformance criteria for implementors of this specification.

+The primary goal of this document is to lead you to successful implementation of the Caliper Analytics&reg; v1.2 specification.
+More than that, this guide helps you along the way to achieving conformance certification.

-### How to use this document?
+### How to use this document

-This document is intended as a launching point for implementation of the Caliper Analytics&reg; standard.
+This document is intended as a starting point for those looking to implement the Caliper Analytics&reg; standard in their educational software ecosystem.

-* Developers can use this document to review the specific examples  of caliper events
+* Developers can use this document to review specific examples of caliper events and explanations of best practices aligned with the transmitting and collecting of Caliper Analytics&reg; events.
-* Product managers can use this document and it's best practices while building out a product plan/roadmap
+* Product managers can use this document and it's best practices while building out a product plan/roadmap as well as determining the best Caliper Metric Profiles to be used to capture or transmit the information relevant to the questions they are attempting to answer.

-To review the use case collection that drove the development of this specification, please refer to [the use cases section](https://www.imsglobal.org/example/v1p1/#use-cases) **This is a dead link - JWM.**
+To review the use case collection that drove the development of this specification, please refer to [the use cases section](https://www.imsglobal.org/example/v1p1/#use-cases) **This is a dead link - JWM.**.

-### What is Caliper Analytics&reg;?

-Caliper Analytics&reg; is a technical specification that describes a structured set of vocabulary grouped into *Metric Profiles* that assists institutions in collecting learning and usage data from digital resources and learning tools.
-This data can be used to present information to students, instructors, and advisers in in order to drive effective decision making to improve learner success.  **TODO: improve section**

-Caliper can help to answer various questions about learner activity, a few examples questions that Caliper might help answer.

-* Are learners interacting with a forum post?
-* How often is a learner consuming course readings or videos?
-* Is there a performance difference between learners who interact with a certain digital resource versus learners who do not?
-* What activities is a learner interacting with while taking an assessment?
-* **TODO add better/more examples of how Caliper can be Used/link to Use Cases Section**

-The sky is the limit with the ways to use Caliper data to measurably improve the learning ecosystem.

 ## Terminology